undus5/undus/content/posts/qemu-install-windows11-guest.md

 and TAP device, which I can't get from Wikipedia, the contents on Wikipedia are hard to read, often lacking subjects.

+This guide also works for other versions of Windows and Linux systems, since Windows 11 is the most requirements needed OS, it can cover all the situations.

 ## Windows Specific

-This guide also works for Linux guest with minor tweaking.

 ### TPM